qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   layout, except what physically cannot fit (numbers, right pinky symbols).

+☞  The normally most used layer after letters is “numbers & symbols” (123…, !@#…, []/…, called `_NSY`).
+This layer you can access by either your left or right thumb, to spread fatigue.

+☞  Right hand pinky is no longer overused, as it is on regular keyboards.

 ☞  Every time you have 0-9 enumerations / numbers, they are on the same fingers as a standard keyboard.
-Right hand pinky is no longer overused, as it is on regular keyboards.

 ☞  The symbols normally reached by shifting a number, are also still on the same fingers.